qimingye-creator/qimingye-creator.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

 My name is Shaofei Cai, or 蔡少斐 in Chinese.
 You can contact me at caishaofei@stu.pku.edu.cn.
 I am currently pursuing my Ph.D. at the School of Intelligence Science and Technology, Peking University, under the supervision of Professor Yitao Liang.
 My journey began in 2022.
 Prior to this, I earned my Bachelor's degree from Xi'an Jiaotong University in 2019, followed by a Master's degree from the Institute of Computing Technology, Chinese Academy of Sciences in 2022, under the guidance of Professor Liang Li.
-My primary research interests involve computer vision and decision-making.
+My primary research interests involve generative models and sequential control.
 Currently, I am focused on building generally capable agents in open-world environments, such as Minecraft.
-Additionally, I am enthralled by graph neural architecture search.

 # 🔥 News
-- *2024.01*: &nbsp;🎉🎉 Our paper ''GROOT: Learning to Follow Instructions by Watching Gameplay Videos'' has been accepted by International Conference on Learning Representations (ICLR) 2024 as a **Spotlight** presentation (Top-5%).
+- *2024.01*: &nbsp;🎉🎉 Our paper ''GROOT: Learning to Follow Instructions by Watching Gameplay Videos'' has been accepted by the International Conference on Learning Representations (ICLR) 2024 as a **Spotlight** presentation (Top-5%).
 - *2023.09*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has been accepted by Neural Information Processing Systems (Neurips) 2023.
-- *2023.08*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has won the **best paper award** in ICML 2023 TEACH workshop.
+- *2023.08*: &nbsp;🎉🎉 Our paper ''Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents'' has won the **best paper award** in the ICML 2023 TEACH workshop.
-- *2023.03*: &nbsp;🎉🎉 Our paper ''Open-World Multi-Task Control Through Goal-Aware Representation Learning and Adaptive Horizon Prediction'' is accepted by the IEEE Computer Vision and Patter Recognition (CVPR) 2023.
+- *2023.03*: &nbsp;🎉🎉 Our paper ''Open-World Multi-Task Control Through Goal-Aware Representation Learning and Adaptive Horizon Prediction'' is accepted by the IEEE Computer Vision and Pattern Recognition (CVPR) 2023.

 # 📝 Publications